advnpzn/advnpzn.github.io/content/posts/wsl2-increase-memory/index.md

 ---
-title: "WSL2 - Increase Memory"
+title: "increasing memory in wsl2"
 summary: Increase the amount of RAM allocated to your WSL2 distros.
 author: "advnpzn"
 date: 2024-03-12T23:05:00+05:30